rabbitmq/rabbitmq-website/site/oauth2-examples-azure.md

 make start-rabbitmq
 </pre>

-<g-emoji class="g-emoji" alias="arrow_right" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/27a1.png">➡️</g-emoji> This starts a docker container named `rabbitmq`, with RabbitMQ Management UI/API with HTTPS enabled, and configured to use your Azure AD as OAuth2 Authentication Backend, based on the information you provided in `rabbitmq.config` in the previsous steps of this tutorial.
+<g-emoji class="g-emoji" alias="arrow_right" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/27a1.png">➡️</g-emoji> This starts a docker container named `rabbitmq`, with RabbitMQ Management UI/API with HTTPS enabled, and configured to use your Azure AD as OAuth 2.0 Authentication Backend, based on the information you provided in `rabbitmq.config` in the previsous steps of this tutorial.

 ## Verify RabbitMQ Management UI access